 5. Walk the reps through your buyer personas.

 In this section of training, describe your ideal customer.
 If you’re a B2B company, teach your salespeople what a best-fit company looks like and which contacts they should be trying to make at that company.
 If you’re B2C, describe the types of consumers reps should be targeting.
-You should also lay out the foundation for how your organization assesses and communicates with decision-makers.
+I also recommend you lay out the foundation for how your organization assesses and communicates with decision-makers.

 6. Provide a competitive analysis.

-Provide an overview of your main competitors then share a competitive analysis that highlights exactly what makes you different.
+Provide an overview of your main competitors, and then share a competitive analysis that highlights exactly what makes you different.
 Be honest about where your product/service falls short of the competition and where it outperforms the rest of the market.

 7. Have strong reps provide demo training.